zelark/nano-id/README.md

 - **Secure**.
 It uses cryptographically strong random APIs.
 - **Compact**.
 It uses a larger alphabet than UUID (A-Za-z0-9_-).
 So ID size was reduced from 36 to 21 symbols.
-- **URL-Firendly**.
+- **URL-Friendly**.
 It uses only URL-friendly characters.
 Perfect for unique identifiers in web applications.

 ```clojure
 clj -Sdeps '{:deps {nano-id/nano-id {:mvn/version "1.1.0"}}}'